rk1165/rk1165.github.io/docs/linux/notes.md

   6. **games**
   7. **miscellaneous** : man 7 pipe, man 7 symlink
   8. **sysadmin programs** : man apt, man chroot
-- a process can have lots of threads.
-- Threads share memory but they can run different code
-- Sharing memory can cause problems "race conditions"
-- ls -l /bin/ping : rwsr-xr-x : **s** is `setuid` flag.
+- `ls -l /bin/ping` : rwsr-xr-x : **s** is `setuid` flag.
 This means ping always runs as root, no matter who started ping.
 - Every file has an inode:
-  - who onwns the file?
+  - who owns the file?
-  - when was it last changed
+  - when was it last changed?
-  - where is the file's data
+  - where is the file's data?
-- ls -i tells inode numbers.
+- `ls -i` tells inode numbers.
 - inodes live in a HUGE ARRAY on hard drive.
 One for every single file + directory.